-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)
+- outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible.) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care). - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments). - Home dialysis equipment and supplies. - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply).

 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-(Requires prior authorization for renal dialysis)
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs. • 20% coinsurance for medical equipment and supplies.

-\$0.00 copay for each kidney disease education service.

-20% coinsurance for dialysis services.

-Skilled nursing facility (SNF) care

-(For a definition of "skilled nursing facility care," see Chapter 12 of this document.
-Skilled nursing facilities are sometimes called "SNFs.")

-Covered services include 100 days for each benefit period with no prior hospital stay required.

-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy

-Days 1-31: \$0.00 copay per day.

-Days 32-100: \$50.00 copay per day.
+- 30% coinsurance for dialysis training and education services. - 30% coinsurance for renal dialysis services. - 30% coinsurance for medical equipment and supplies.

-Skilled nursing facility (SNF) care (continued)

-- Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) Services that are covered for you What you must pay when you get these services Services that are covered for you Skilled nursing facility (SNF) care Prior authorization may be required for skilled nursing facility stays.
+Your provider can contact the plan for additional information about SNF authorizations.
+(For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Skilled nursing facilities are sometimes called SNFs.)
+No prior inpatient hospital stay is required before you can be admitted to a skilled nursing facility.
+Our plan has a limit of 100 days per benefit period for Medicare-covered skilled nursing stays.
+Semiprivate room (or a private room if medically necessary).
+Meals, including special diets.
+Skilled nursing services.
+Physical therapy, occupational therapy, and speech therapy.
+Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells as well as other blood components begins with the first pint of blood that you need.
+Medical and surgical supplies ordinarily provided by SNFs.
+Laboratory tests ordinarily provided by SNFs.
+Use of appliances such as wheelchairs ordinarily provided by SNFs.
+Physician/Practitioner services.
 Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to get your care from a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital
+• A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)